shamensnyder/CLEO/README.rst

 CLEO
 ===============================

-CLEO is a automation, configuration, information gathering, and documentation application.
+CLEO is an automation, configuration, information gathering, and documentation application.
 Keeping everything #SimpleAF

 Shell
 -----